DanceTrack: Multi-Object Tracking in Uniform Appearance and Diverse Motion: Experiments

 \subsection{Oracle Analysis}

 To decompose the analysis over object localization and association, we perform oracle analysis here.
-We use the ground truth bounding boxes with different association algorithms to achieve expected upper-bound performance.
+We use the ground truth bounding boxes with different association algorithms to achieve the upper-bound performance.
 This analysis can help us to understand what is the true bottleneck of tracking on different datasets.

-To be precise, we try to use IoU matching or motion modeling and appearance similarity for the association.
+We compare IoU matching, motion modeling and appearance matching for the association.
+IoU matching is simply performed by calculating the IoU of objects' bounding boxes in adjacent frames.
+We use a pre-trained Re-ID model~\cite{deepsort_pytorch} for appearance matching and a Kalman Filter~\cite{kalman1960new} for motion modeling under linear motion assumption.
 We have experiments on MOT17 and DanceTrack respectively.
 The results are shown in Table~\ref{table_oracle}.

-We use a pre-trained Re-ID model~\cite{deepsort_pytorch} for appearance matching and a Kalman Filter~\cite{kalman1960new} for motion modeling under linear motion assumption.
-IoU matching is simply performed by calculating the IoU of objects' bounding boxes in adjacent frames.
-From the results, the tracking output is close to perfect in terms of all metrics on MOT17.
-And, interestingly, using only IoU matching achieves the best performance, which proves that MOT17 contains objects with simple and regular motion patterns and the bottleneck does not lie in association in most cases.
+From the results, the performance is almost perfect in terms of all metrics on MOT17.
+And it is interesting that using only IoU matching achieves the best performance, which proves that MOT17 contains objects with simple and regular motion patterns and the bottleneck does not lie in association in most cases.

 On the other hand, using only IoU matching on DanceTrack gives a much lower performance than on MOT17.
 Given DetA and MOTA scores are already close to 100, the bottleneck is obviously in the association part.
 All association metric scores in all cases experience a dramatic drop compared with that on MOT17.
 Besides, the best performance lies in only IoU matching, even combining a linear motion model or additional appearance information does not help.
 When using appearance similarity, all metrics are worse than not using any appearance cue.
 This is because the objects in DanceTrack videos usually have indistinguishable appearance so simply using appearance matching makes negative effects in some cases.
 In Figure~\ref{figure:tsne}, we visualize the appearance feature of objects extracted from DanceTrack and MOT17 videos respectively.
 We can observe that the appearance features of different objects are very distinguishable in the feature space on MOT17 while highly entangled on DanceTrack.
 This qualitatively provides evidence for the high similar appearance of objects in the proposed DanceTrack dataset.